Improving access to living kidney donation for Black kidney patients

 Once you’ve launched your scheme, we advise clinical and data teams during monthly meetings, helping them to review progress and discuss challenges.

-The GOLD team can join these meetings when invited and help to promote the project.
+The GOLD team can join these meetings to help promote the project.

 Latest data on living donor transplants for Black patients